kubernetes-sigs/lws/site/content/en/docs/examples/leaderworkerset/autoscaling/_index.md

 The HPA computes utilization as a percentage of a pod's resource *requests*.
 If a container has no request for the metric being targeted, the HPA reports `<unknown>` for it and will not scale.
-Every container in these examples sets both requests and limits for that reason.
+That is why every container in the manifests above requests the metric its HPA targets: CPU in all three, plus memory in the nginx one, which is the deployment the variants below use.

 ## Scaling on other metrics